tungd/purescript-ractive/README.md

 # purescript-ractive

-Ractive bindings for PureScript (Work in progress)
+RactiveJS bindings for PureScript (Work in progress)

 Based on the original sources from <a href="https://github.com/AitorATuin/purescript-ractive" target="_blank">AitorATui</a>